nathnael-demeke/javaChatApp/README.md

 - 53 --- sending the profile picture
 - 12  --- sending the profile names
 - 19 ---- sending messages between each-other
+- 1 ---- we are trying to send the amount of text that is send so that our program can know if the string was sent completely

   Methods implemented for GUI.class